 Sara provides compassionate and sensible representation to individuals in all types of family law matters.
-Sara takes an individualized approach to each case that strives to enable clients to make dignified choices that keep the best interest of the child at the forefront.
+Sara takes an individualized approach to each case.
+She strives to help clients make dignified choices that will be in the best interest of the child.
 At the same time, Sara will protect her client’s interest and assets.
 Sara is a trained mediator and Collaborative divorce practitioner and believes that pursuing alternative dispute resolution is often the most effective and efficient way to resolve family matters.
 However, Sara is an experienced litigator and understands that the pursuit of fairness, at times, may require an aggressive approach.
 Sara is also passionate about family formation and represents intended parents in adoption and assisted reproductive technology matters with a particular interest in helping same sex couples form families and protect their rights.

 Sara is a Denver native and recently moved home from Washington, D.C. to be closer to family and raise her son in a more balanced environment.
 In DC, Sara was a founding partner of Zamani & Scott LLP where she provided full service representation to individuals in the areas of adoption, assisted reproductive technology, and custody/divorce matters.
 Sara regularly litigated complex custody and financial cases in both DC and Maryland and was also appointed by the court to serve as a guardian ad litem in complicated custody disputes.
 Sara also frequently represented individuals in domestic violence matters (both petitioners and respondents) and was on the World Bank’s preferred attorney list for these type of cases.